japila-books/spark-sql-internals/docs/configuration-properties.md

 Use [SQLConf.isParquetINT96TimestampConversion](SQLConf.md#isParquetINT96TimestampConversion) method to access the current value.

+## <span id="spark.sql.parquet.mergeSchema"> spark.sql.parquet.mergeSchema

+Controls whether the Parquet data source merges schemas collected from all data files or not.
+If `false`, the schema is picked from the summary file or a random data file if no summary file is available.

+Default: `false`

+Use [SQLConf.isParquetSchemaMergingEnabled](SQLConf.md#isParquetSchemaMergingEnabled) method to access the current value.

+## <span id="spark.sql.parquet.output.committer.class"> spark.sql.parquet.output.committer.class

+**(internal)** The output committer class used by [parquet](datasources/parquet/index.md) data source.
+The specified class needs to be a subclass of `org.apache.hadoop.mapreduce.OutputCommitter`.
+Typically, it's also a subclass of `org.apache.parquet.hadoop.ParquetOutputCommitter`.
+If it is not, then metadata summaries will never be created, irrespective of the value of `parquet.summary.metadata.level`.

+Default: `org.apache.parquet.hadoop.ParquetOutputCommitter`

+Use [SQLConf.parquetOutputCommitterClass](SQLConf.md#parquetOutputCommitterClass) method to access the current value.

+## <span id="spark.sql.parquet.outputTimestampType"> spark.sql.parquet.outputTimestampType

+Sets which Parquet timestamp type to use when Spark writes data to Parquet files.
+INT96 is a non-standard but commonly used timestamp type in Parquet.
+TIMESTAMP_MICROS is a standard timestamp type in Parquet, which stores number of microseconds from the Unix epoch.
+TIMESTAMP_MILLIS is also standard, but with millisecond precision, which means Spark has to truncate the microsecond portion of its timestamp value.

+Acceptable values:

+* `INT96`
+* `TIMESTAMP_MICROS`
+* `TIMESTAMP_MILLIS`

+Default: `INT96`

+Use [SQLConf.parquetOutputTimestampType](SQLConf.md#parquetOutputTimestampType) method to access the current value.

 ## <span id="spark.sql.parquet.recordLevelFilter.enabled"> spark.sql.parquet.recordLevelFilter.enabled

 Enables Parquet's native record-level filtering using the pushed down filters (when [spark.sql.parquet.filterPushdown](#spark.sql.parquet.filterPushdown) is enabled).